>

 How Long Can You Leave A Car Without Starting It?How Long Can You Leave A Car Without Starting It?

-Whilst using a car regularly causes wear and tear to the engine, suspension and other components, leaving a car unused without starting it can cause problems in itself.
-If you stop driving your car for an extended period of time, you should be aware of the best practices we’ll detail below.
+While using a car regularly causes wear and tear on the engine, suspension, and other components, leaving a car unused without starting it can cause problems in itself.

 What happens to your car if you don't use it?